thewindcolince/udacity-capston-project/README.md

 4- Kubernetes server

 	In my kubernetes server I install python so ansible can act well.
 I install kops and kubectl.
+	I then create my kubernetes deploymet file and kubernetes services file to deploy pod and service.